 A couple of days ago I bought some incense.
 A friend uses incense all of the time.
 I liked the smell of it, so I thought why not try buying some for myself.
 When I lit the first stick I could immediately smell the aloe scent and liked the look of the smoke coming from it.
 However, after a little while the stream of the smoke shifted and blew right at my face.
 It was at that point that I wondered whether incense is bad for you.

 It would make sense since when people smoke cigarettes they are taking in toxic smoke and this is what can lead to severe health problems such as lung cancer.
 This is why many people try portion snus and other things to help them to quit smoking due to these fumes causing illnesses.
-So should we be trying to quit incense?
+If a person experiences a respiratory problem that could be caused by an underlying pulmonary issue, they should seek immediate medical attention.
+Expert advice should be sought from institutions like Gwinnett Lung, whose physicians would be best equipped to provide a solution.
+In that light then, should we be trying to quit incense as well?

 Burning incense every once in a while probably isn’t going to have a major effect.
 One doctor likened it to second-hand smoke.
 “At the end of the day, people who use incense casually, I don’t think that’s a cause for major concern, but those cultures which embrace incense as part of their daily lifestyles have to consider this has a real potential risk for cancer.”
 If you do keep using incense, use it outside, open a window or otherwise try to ventilate the area.